ibm-cloud-docs/virtual-servers/vsi_faqs_vs.md

 <!--## I'm unable to connect to the virtualization API.
 How can I fix this?-->

 <!--This error generally occurs because a password is outdated.
 To fix this, update the root or Administrator password for the virtual server's operating system in the {{site.data.keyword.slportal_full}}.-->

+## Why do I receive a capacity error when provisioning a virtual server?

+When you provision a virtual server, you might receive an error message stating that there is insufficient capacity to complete the request.
+When provisioning fails, all the virtual server instances within that particular request fail.
+A capacity error occurs when there are insufficient resources available in the router or data center to fulfill the service request.
+There are a number of reasons that you could receive this error.
+Resource availability changes frequently, so you might wait and try again later.
+For more information on strategies to avoid this error, see [Capacity considerations](https://console.bluemix.net/docs/vsi/ts_capacity_bp.html).